EduardoZepeda/coffee-bytes-hugo/content/posts/rust/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 - opinion
 coverImage: images/learning-rust-programming-language.jpg
 date: '2024-10-16T19:15:56-06:00'
-seo_title: "Why is Rust Hard to Learn?
-Explained Simply"
+seo_title: Why Rust is so difficult to learn?
+My Opinion
 description: Rust's difficulty comes from unique concepts like ownership and borrow checker.
   Let's explore what makes it different and how to master it.
 keyword: rust is difficult